 Can hamsters eat raw fish?

 No, only feed your hamster fish that’s properly cooked through.
-Raw fish can contain harmful parasites and bacteria.
+Raw fish can contain harmful parasites and bacteria which your hamster should not ingest.

 Do hamsters need fish in their diet?